 Even better than having a chat with the health agent after buying a property, is having that conversation before a purchase and sales agreement.
 What if you found out that the agent has only seen tight, silty soils in the area?
 Those soils are not very generous when it comes to allowing water to leach (or percolate) down and through it.
-That means those soils have to be removed and replaced with clean sand as a part of repairing the septic systems in that neighborhood.
-Trucking out silty mud and trucking in clean sand is very expensive.
+That means those soils must be removed and replaced with clean sand as a part of repairing the septic systems in that neighborhood.
+Trucking out mud and trucking in sand is very expensive.

-Those tight, silty soils hold so much water that they are great for growing strongrooted plants like corn but they are also correlated with high groundwater that just sits and sits.
+Those tight, silty soils hold so much water that they are great for growing strong-rooted plants like corn, but they are also correlated with high groundwater that just sits and sits.
 You can see the reflections of the blue sky in the muddy ruts of New England cornfields.
 It's very pretty, in a painting.
 For your septic system, though, it means you will need a pump to bring the effluent up to a mounded system above that ground water.
 The mound will ensure that nature has enough time to treat the effluent as it trickles down through the soil particles before joining the groundwater.
-The mounded system creates the same protection as the "in ground" system.
-That is what it is all about!

-If you are house hunting in this seller's market, you still want to understand exactly what was done if records indicate the system was repaired.
-Say the description is "repaired only three years ago".
-In a board of health office the word "repair" usually is referring to replacing a preexisting system, as opposed to one for a brand new house, where the ground never had a system.
-In the case of a repair, the system is actually completely replaced with all new components meeting current standards.
+If you are house hunting, you want to understand exactly what was done if records indicate the system was repaired.
+Say the description is "repaired three years ago".
+In a Board of Health office, the word "repair" usually is referring to replacing a preexisting system, as opposed to one for a brand-new house, where the ground never had a system.
+In that case of a repair, the system is actually completely replaced with all new components meeting current standards.
 We just call it a repair.
 They might have been allowed some variances, such as going closer to a property line, in order to make it possible to fit but it is all new and it protects the environment.

 However, the "repair" could just mean a part was broken and that part was replaced.
 For instance, the Title V inspector discovered that the "D" (distribution) box was crumbling but that the tank was sound and the leaching area functioned and was above ground water and the system would pass if the D box were replaced.
 That's a repaired system, too.
-Wouldn't you want to know if you bought a twenty five year old system with one small component replaced or a system that was completely replaced with all new components meeting current standards?
+Wouldn't you want to know if you bought a twenty-five-year-old system with one small component replaced or a system that was completely replaced with all new components meeting current standards?

 Don't assume what words mean when you are making one of the most important financial decisions of your life.
 Don't assume that your realtor or your attorney or your banker know the meaning of those terms.
-Ask them about real estate, laws and mortgages.
+Ask them about real estate laws and mortgages.
 Ask your local health agent about the septic systems, the soils and the meaning of words such as Innovative/Alternative systems or anything else you don't understand about the septic system.
-Buyer beware means buyer should be aware.
+Buyer beware means buyer should Be Aware.
 Aware of what?
 Well, that depends.
-Come on in, tell us what you are looking at and we'll talk.
+Give us a call or send an email and tell us what you are looking at and we'll talk.
+We can even send you pictures!

-Cathleen Drinan is the health agent for the Town of Halifax and Plympton.
-Don't be afraid of asking those important questions.
-Contact her at 781 293 6768 or cdrinan@town.halifax.ma.us
+Cathleen Drinan is the health agent for the Town of Halifax (until June 30).
+Contact her at 781 293 6768 or Cathleen.drinan@halifax-ma.org